sergeil/METCM-Generator/README.md

 ## Licensing

-This bundle is under the MIT license.
+This application is under the MIT license.
 See the complete license in the bundle: meta/LICENSE